-Mr. Kimitaka Mori has been put forth as a candidate for Outside Director due to his capacity to identify with the Company's corporate philosophy and social mission, as well as his insight in corporate accounting in his capacity as an accounting professional, which can be expected to be reflected in the management of the Company.
-Although Mr. Mori was not previously involved in corporate management other than being an Outside Director or Outside Corporate Auditor, based on the above reasons, it was determined that Mr. Mori will be able to appropriately conduct the duties of Outside Director.
+Mr. Mori Kimitaka has been put forth as a candidate for Outside Director due to his capacity to identify with the Company's corporate philosophy and social mission, as well as his insight in corporate accounting in his capacity as an accounting professional, which can be expected to be reflected in the management of the Company.
+Although Mr. Mori was not previously involved in corporate management other than in the capacity of Outside Director or Outside Corporate Auditor, based on the above reasons, it was determined that he will be able to appropriately conduct the duties of Outside Director.

-Tsuyoshi Yoneda
+Yoneda Tsuyoshi